The Practice

 Embodied Anchors

-Ten universal principles of movement, the Core Movement Resources lie at the heart of the Open Floor movement practice.
+Ten general qualities of movement, the Core Movement Resources lie at the heart of the Open Floor movement practice.
 If we become familiar with, learn to embody and express these through movement on the dance floor, soon they will start to show up as supportive resources in our everyday lives.

 We learn to articulate these resources through Embodied Anchors, physical parts of our body that we can use as entry points into our exploration, and as a home base where we can always come back if we find our attention wandering away throughout our practice.